chuckcscccl/rustlr/README.md

 <p>

+**Version 0.2.98 enhanced internal speed of parser generation.
-**Version 0.2.97 adds a shared_state variable to the runtime parser that can be mutably shared (via `Rc<RefCell<..>>`) by other structures such as the tokenizer - allowing the tokenizer to behave dynamically.
-See [Chapter 4](https://cs.hofstra.edu/~cscccl/rustlr_project/chapter4.html) of the tutorial.
-Version 0.2.95 adds the ability to define custom regular expressions and custom token types to the built-in lexical analyzer; the lexterminal and valueterminal directives further simplify the creation of the lexical analyzer.**
+Version 0.2.97 adds a shared_state variable to the runtime parser that can be mutably shared (via `Rc<RefCell<..>>`) by other structures such as the tokenizer - allowing the tokenizer to behave dynamically.
+See [Chapter 4](https://cs.hofstra.edu/~cscccl/rustlr_project/chapter4.html) of the tutorial.**

 ### Major Features and the Versions that Introduced Them

+#### Version 0.2.95:

+Adds the ability to define custom regular expressions and custom token types to the built-in lexical analyzer; the lexterminal and valueterminal directives further simplify the creation of the lexical analyzer.

 #### Version 0.2.9: